Levoment/ChestLootModifier/README.md

 Minecraft mod for modifying the items that appear in chests in Minecraft

-In this mod, the game needs to be restarted for the changes in the configuration to take effect and the changes will apply only to chests that have not been generated yet in the world.
+Everytime a chest is generated in the world, it is not until the chest is opened for the first time that loot for it is generated.
+Therefore, this mod does not require the game to be restarted for the changes in the config file to take effect.
+However, once a chest is opened for the first time, the loot generated for said chest will not change unless there is a mod that regenerates the loot for the chest.

 ## Configuration